Skip to main content

 Pull requests

-When it comes to working with pull requests from Sapling, you have three options: sl pr, sl ghstack, and sl push.
+When it comes to working with pull requests from Sapling, you have two options: sl pr and sl push.
 Each has its tradeoffs, so you may opt to use a different solution, depending on the scenario:

 sl pr (aka "Sapling stack")